To be published on 14 September 2021

 Potterism: A Tragi-Farcical Tract is Macaulay’s 1920 novel of truth, lies, slander and the British press.

 Dreaming of Rose.
 A Biographer’s Journal: Sarah LeFanu’s memoir of researching her biography of Rose Macaulay, while juggling the demands of teaching and broadcasting.
 For life writers, lovers of biography, and those interested in the nooks and crannies of Macaulay’s life and work.
-To be published in September 2021 alongside Personal Pleasures.
+To be published in July 2021.